 This week Republicans filed a flurry of bills focused on China.
 While they may be seeking to push these proposals as policy riders in the omnibus government spending package, more likely they reflect continuing interest by congressional Republicans to legislate on US-China policy and relations at least as aggressively in the 118th Congress as they … Continue Reading

-House Passes Compromise Defense Spending Bill, Reflects China Focus The House voted 350-80 to pass the compromise defense authorization bill on Thursday.
+The House voted 350-80 to pass the compromise defense authorization bill on Thursday.
 The 4,000-plus page package would authorize $857.9 billion in fiscal 2023 defense spending, $45 billion more than requested by the White House.
 The Senate is expected to consider the legislation next week.
-Why … Continue Reading
+Why it matters: The proposed boost to defense spending underscores … Continue Reading

 Under an interim rule published in the Federal Register on Friday, September 9, 2022, the Commerce Department’s Bureau of Industry & Security (BIS) is loosening restrictions on the sharing of specific technology with blacklisted firms, to maintain the United States’ lead in setting international standards.
 Under that rule, no license will be required to export certain … Continue Reading